There is someone lies dead in the bushes,

 Annoyed with him, she fired her farmhand

-who strove to be her spouse
+who claimed her as his spouse

 and told police that he had threatened